-The mission of the AASU Archives is to collect and preserve materials that document the history of Armstrong Atlantic State University and to make their information available for research.
+The mission of the Armstrong Archives is to collect and preserve materials that document the history of Armstrong State University and to make their information available for research.

 - Transferring Department's Restrictions